Government reviewing Trailblazer standards

 The sixth Collision Repair Trailblazer Group meeting was held at the Retail Motor Industry Federation in London on Thursday, 20 October.

-Businesses and employers represented at this session were ABP Club; Barrett’s Group; Department for Education (DFE); the IMI; Jaguar Land Rover UK; Liverpool Victoria Insurance; NCR Bodyshops; RMIF and Thatcham.
+Businesses and employers represented at this session included Barrett’s Group; Department for Education (DFE); the IMI; Jaguar Land Rover UK; Liverpool Victoria Insurance; NCR Bodyshops; RMIF and Thatcham.

 The two main themes were discussed at the meeting were: the submission of the three new apprentice standards to DFE for approval; the kick-off for defining the accompanying apprentice assessment plans to those standards.